windvalley/gobackend/README.md

 - The configuration items in the configuration file are unified with the command line parameters, and the command line parameters take precedence(Realized by [cobra][1], [viper][2] and [pflag][3]).

-- Powerful logger built by [zap][4] and [lumberjack](https://github.com/natefinch/lumberjack), supports color, function caller, hooks, multi-outputs, rotation, etc.
+- Powerful logger built with [zap][4] and [lumberjack](https://github.com/natefinch/lumberjack), supports color, function caller, hooks, multi-outputs, rotation, etc.

 - Integrated many useful middlewares, which can be flexibly configured in the configuration file.